 In between going to the movies with my niece, spoiling Dottie the Doxie, and sampling my sister’s good, organic cooking, I knew that I wanted to spend at least one of those days exploring the city itself.
 This year is the 50th anniversary of Rev. Martin Luther King, Jr.’s death, and I figured that the energy at the National Civil Rights Museum, which is built into and around the Lorraine Motel, the site of Dr. King’s murder, would be palpable.

 I was right.
-Although I had visited the museum several years earlier, the entire neighborhood seemed abuzz with energy this time around, and although I arrived as a large tour group was leaving, the galleries were crowded and solitude was nowhere to be found.
+Even though I had visited the museum several years earlier, the entire neighborhood seemed abuzz with energy this time around, and although I arrived as a large tour group was leaving, the galleries were crowded and solitude was nowhere to be found.

 It would seem that Ray had planned to kill MLK for several weeks, as he spent time scoping out MLK’s home and church in Atlanta before renting a room at a boarding house across the street from the Lorraine Motel in Memphis, where the two men’s fates would become intertwined on April 4th, 1968.